ayoolamakinde/dataAlgorithm/README.md

 # dataAlgorithm
-My implementation of common Java data structure and Algorithm Coding Interview Questions
+My implementation of common Java data structure and Algorithm Coding Interview Questions.
+This questions were gotten from https://java2blog.com/data-structure-and-algorithm-interview-questions-in-java/

 # Stack